yhsueh/final_project/readme.md

 [![Build Status](https://travis-ci.org/yhsueh/Midterm.svg?branch=master)](https://travis-ci.org/yhsueh/Midterm)

 ## Project Descriptioin
 The project focus on a portion of the application of the ball collector robot.
-In a closed environment like cafe, the robot would detect a few balls and move toward them based on the camera images.
+In a closed environment like cafe, the robot would detect the balls and move toward them based on the camera images.
+Once the robot gets to the object, the object would be removed.
+The final task is to remove all the objects present in the cafe.

 ## Project Personnel
 The author of this ROS package is a second year master student enrolling at the University of Maryland at College Park.
 This pcakge is the final deliverable for the final project of the class software developement of robotics.